EthanVieira/rs-clicker/README.md

 * Make character creation screen - Will (character-creation branch)

 * Create initial level mechanics - Curtis (lumbridge branch)
+* Minimap allows you to navigate between maps
+  * Need to figure out how to keep labels with map when it's dragged
 * Cookies save and reload state
   * Current:
     * Gold